InfraGard National Cross-Sector Council Program (NCSCP)

 Currently led by the seven National Cross Sector Council chairpersons and the program manager, the NCSCP provides leadership, guidance, and support for all activities and operations conducted by the current six Cross Sector Councils.
 Via communication, coordination, and collaboration between the Cross Sector Councils (CSCs), NSSRP, and InfraGard individual chapters, NCSCP help InfraGard members develop and sustain effective CSC Programs in their areas of operation.

-Mary Lasky – Vice Chair of National Cross Sector Council Program and Chair of National Disaster Resilience CSC (Maryland)
+Mary Lasky – Chair of National Cross Sector Council Program and Chair of National Disaster Resilience CSC (Maryland)

 Andrew Lanning – Chair of Electronic Security Industry CSC (Hawaii)

 Joseph DiNoto – Chair of Insider Threat Mitigation CSC (Huntsville)